 —Buffalo Express, Buffalo, NY, 30 November 1900

 Penn State did not return to Buffalo to play UB in football in 1901.
 In fact, the two teams would not play each other again for another 107 years.
 In 2007, Penn State finally avenged their loss to UB whipping Buffalo 45-24 at Beaver Stadium.
+For more information on football at the University at Buffalo, visit the UB Sports History Collection website.

 |Date||Home Team||Score||Visiting Team||W-L-T||Location|